 - 5:00 pm – Westcoast Harmony Chorus

-The following performances took place in the City Centre Library:
+The following performances took place in the City Centre Library the last time the festival happened:

 - 12:00 pm – Angels on High